Monomial-agnostic computation of vanishing ideals

 \subsection{For positive-dimensional ideals}

-The vanishing ideal of a finite set of points is a zero-dimensional ideal.
+The vanishing ideal of a finite set of points is zero-dimensional.
 However, in several applications, data points are related to positive-dimensional ideals.
-Therefore, the algorithms for the basis computation of vanishing ideals sometimes over-specify the affine variety of the data, and they do not generalize to unobserved data well.
-For a better generalization, a typical regularization method is to restrict the maximum degree of basis polynomials or the size of a basis.
-However, it is difficult to properly set these parameters because the potential range of the degrees and the number of vanishing polynomials is unknown.
-Instead of degree or basis-size restriction, we propose to use the dimension of the affine variety for the regularization.
+Therefore, the algorithms for the basis computation of vanishing ideals sometimes over-specify the affine variety of the data, and they do not generalize to unobserved data well. of For better generalization, a typical regularization method restricts the maximum degree of basis polynomials or the basis size.
+However, it is difficult to set these parameters properly because the potential range of the degrees and the number of vanishing polynomials are unknown.
+Instead of degree or basis-size restriction, we propose using the affine variety dimension for the regularization.
 The gradient information is again exploited.